segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/databricks-profiles-sync.md

   - Databricks [SQL access entitlement](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html#manage-workspace-entitlements-for-a-service-principal){:target="_blank"} at the workspace level.
   - [CAN USE permissions](https://docs.databricks.com/en/security/auth-authz/access-control/sql-endpoint-acl.html#sql-warehouse-permissions){:target="_blank"} on the SQL warehouse that will be used for the sync.

-#### Client secret

-Follow the [Databricks instructions to generate an OAuth secret](https://docs.databricks.com/en/dev-tools/authentication-oauth.html#step-2-create-an-oauth-secret-for-a-service-principal){:target="_blank"}.
+**Client secret**: Follow the [Databricks instructions to generate an OAuth secret](https://docs.databricks.com/en/dev-tools/authentication-oauth.html#step-2-create-an-oauth-secret-for-a-service-principal){:target="_blank"}.

 Once you've configured your warehouse, test the connection and click **Next**.